aleung241/aws-training-2018/README.md

 - Made of one or more data centers
 - Designed for fault isolation
 - Interconnected with other AZ's using high-speed private links
-- AWS recommends replicating AZ's for resilience
+- AWS recommends replicating AZ's for resilience (ability to recover from failures quickly)

 ---